faimi-workshop/faimi-workshop.github.io/newsletter/index.md

               </svg>
             </div>
             <p style="font-size:14px; text-align:left; font-family:&quot;Helvetica&quot;, sans-serif; color:#687484; background-color:transparent;">
               We use Brevo as our marketing platform.
-By Clicking below to submit this form, you acknowledge that the information you provided will be transferred to Brevo for processing in accordance with their <a target="_blank" class="clickable_link" href="https://www.sendinblue.com/legal/termsofuse/">terms of use</a>
+By clicking below to submit this form, you acknowledge that the information you provided will be transferred to Brevo for processing in accordance with their <a target="_blank" class="clickable_link" href="https://www.brevo.com/legal/termsofuse/">terms of use</a>
             </p>
           </div>
         </div>
         <div style="padding: 8px 0;">
           <div class="sib-form-block" style="text-align: left">